Characters: DCAU Superman The Animated Series

 - Distaff Counterpart: To Supes.

-- Farmer's Daughter: Galatea, a clone of Supergirl, is described by a reporter as "blonde hair, blue eyes, real farmer's daughter type" (and with Galatea being a clone, this obviously applies to Supergirl as well).
-Kara was actually raised on a farm by Ma and Pa Kent, who treated her like one of their own children.
+- Farmer's Daughter: Kara was raised on a farm by Ma and Pa Kent, who treated her like one of their own children.

 - Fight Off the Kryptonite: Against Metallo, memorably.

 - Fire-Forged Friends: With Batgirl in "Girls' Night Out."
 Livewire hits Gotham and meets up with Harley Quinn and Poison Ivy, and Kara joins with Batgirl to stop them.
-Both later admit each has what the other would like, and "Comfort and Joy" in Justice League shows they're on a first-name basis (and Kara joined Barbara for skiing the Christmas Clark brings the Martian Manhunter to the farm).
+Both later admit each has what the other would like, and the Justice League episode "Comfort and Joy" shows they're on a first-name basis (and Kara joined Barbara for skiing the Christmas Clark brings the Martian Manhunter to the Kent Farm).

 - Flying Brick: Her powers are on par with Superman.